May 29 • 3 Min Read

 With the release of Avengers Endgame, there was no better time to build PyMarvelQL, a program that allows you to query the Marvel Database using GraphQL.

 PyMarvelQL is built with 5 tools — Graphene 2.1, Python 3.7, Flask, flask-graphql, and Marvelous.
-Flask and Graphene are the main tools in this project. flask-graphQl is used to host a local GraphQL server, and Graphene is used to create the GraphQL resolvers and Object Types that allow the user to query the JSON data from the Marvel database.
+Flask and Graphene will be the main tools in this project.
+Flask-graphQl is used to host a local GraphQL server, while Graphene is used to create the GraphQL resolvers and Object Types that allow the user to query the JSON data from the Marvel database.